 Mason jars make great containers for holding all kinds of little odds and ends.
 They also are wonderful to use as vases.
 I have used clear jars in this way several times.
+However, this mason jar vase is a little different.

 A patterned craft paper adds a little more colorful interest for a vase and is super easy to make.